Business Proposal and Business Plan: What’s the Difference?

 You’ll see distinguishing features in their content, structure, writing style, purpose, and goals.
 Even so, there are various similarities between a business proposal and a business plan.

-The main distinguishing factor to note is that a business proposal documents the growth strategy and presentation of facts, while a business proposal is a specific ask for an individual to take action (buy your service/product, partner with you in business, and invest in a particular business)
+The main distinguishing factor to note is that a business plan documents the growth strategy and presentation of facts, while a business proposal is a specific ask for an individual to take action (buy your service/product, partner with you in business, and invest in a particular business).

 Let’s look at the two terms in detail and highlight a few examples when it’s appropriate to use.